-Accidental friendly fraud and how to prevent it
+Accidental friendly fraud and how to prevent accidental chargebacks

 What is accidental friendly fraud?

 - A customer shares a credit card with a spouse or partner.
-In this case of accidental friendly fraud, the primary cardholder isn’t aware of a charge their spouse or partner makes.
-When the cardholder makes a credit card payment, they don’t recognize the charge and mistake it for fraud.
+In this case of accidental friendly fraud, the primary cardholder isn’t aware of a purchase their spouse or partner makes.
+When the cardholder sees their monthly statement, they mistake the charge for fraud and dispute it with their bank.

 - A customer makes a legitimate but unauthorized purchase.
-This type of accidental fraud is common in the gaming industry.
+This type of accidental fraud is a common type of online gaming fraud.
 Often, young gamers make in-app or in-game purchases on parents’ or guardians’ credit cards.
 The purchases are legitimate, but cardholders may still contact their banks or credit card companies to dispute the accidental charges.

-While home after school, a 13-year-old gamer downloads a new game to the family tablet.
-Without a second thought, the gamer accepts the charges to buy the game, and the sale processes on the parents’ credit card.
+Picture this: A young gamer downloads a new game to the family tablet.
+Without a second thought, the gamer accepts the charges to buy the game, and the sale processes on their parent’s credit card.

-Several days later, the gamer’s parents are reviewing their credit card statement and see a charge to a gaming company they don’t recognize.
+Later, the gamer’s parent reviews their credit card statement and see a charge to a gaming company they don’t recognize.
 Because they don’t recognize the business name, they assume their credit card number was compromised and call their bank to dispute the charge.
-The issuing bank sides with the parents, refunds their money, and initiates a chargeback.
+The issuing bank sides with the parent, refunds their money, and the chargeback process begins.

 How to prevent accidental friendly fraud

-Kount’s solution is the best way to prevent accidental friendly fraud and eliminate post-authorization chargebacks.
-It gives businesses access to essential tools like chargeback alerts that work with major card brands and notify them when customers initiate disputes.
-It also gives businesses the ability to communicate purchase details with card brands and customers.
-This fast, improved method of communication can prevent disputes by giving businesses a way to intervene and refund purchases or stop the shipment of goods quickly.
+Businesses gain access to essential tools like chargeback alerts that work with major card brands and notify them when customers initiate disputes.
+Businesses also gain the ability to communicate purchase details with card brands and customers so that they can intervene and refund purchases or stop the shipment of goods quickly.